KSAH-42/RabbitOM/README.md

 ~~~~

-You can decorate each request, because some cameras can not reply if there is not custom mandatories headers.
-And of course, some cameras or servers doesn't reply or give the right response because there some headers missing headers or incomplete headers.
-If you invoke a method on a particular server, you MUST read the server documentation especially the SETUP method.
+You can decorate each request by adding customs headers, because some cameras can not reply to a request that just contains only standard headers or if there the message contains incomplete headers.
+If you want to invoke a method on a particular server, you MUST read the server documentation especially the SETUP method.
+For instance, the SETUP are used to ask to the camera to create a streaming session based on RTP multicast channel.
+But some cameras or server doesn't support multicast.

 NOTES: